xonde/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 #### Test
 1. Run `dotnet test` inside the project folder.
 This will run the C# tests in the DotnetTemplate.Web.Tests project.
 2. Run `npm t` inside the DotnetTemplate.Web folder.
-This will run the typescript tests in DotnetTemplate.Web/Scripts/spec.
+This will run the TypeScript tests in DotnetTemplate.Web/Scripts/spec.
 They're run using [Jasmine](https://jasmine.github.io/).
 3. Run `npm run lint` inside the DotnetTemplate.Web folder.
-This will run linting on the typescript code, using [eslint](https://eslint.org/).
+This will run linting on the TypeScript code, using [eslint](https://eslint.org/).
 Linting refers to checking the codebase for mistakes, either functional or stylistic.
 This project's linting currently reports zero errors, one warning.

 ### Step 3 - Set up GitHub Actions

+1. Create the config file for your continuous integration pipeline:
+    - Create a folder calld ".github" at the root of the repository.
+    - Inside there, create a "workflows" folder.
-1. Create the config file for your continuous integration pipeline.
-This should be created in .github/workflows and you can name it whatever you like, although it needs to have a .yml extension, e.g. continuous-integration-workflow.yml.
+    - Inside there create a file: you can name it whatever you like, although it needs to have a .yml extension, e.g. continuous-integration-workflow.yml.
 2. Implement a basic workflow:
 ```
 name: Continuous Integration